19hours/sg-statutes/Acts/Companies Act.md

 [10/74]

-(2) Subsection (1) relates only to the capacity of a company as a body corporate and is without prejudice to any provision in a company’s memorandum or articles requiring any exercise of the power mentioned in that subsection to be approved by the company in general meeting or otherwise prescribing the manner in which that power is to be exercised.
+(2) Subsection (1) relates only to the capacity of a company as a body corporate and is without prejudice to any provision in a company’s constitution requiring any exercise of the power mentioned in that subsection to be approved by the company in general meeting or otherwise prescribing the manner in which that power is to be exercised.

 [10/74]

+[Act 36 of 2014 wef 03/01/2016]

 ### Ultra vires transactions